akeesari/anjikeesari/docs/index.md

 # Welcome to my personal website!

+## Introduction

+Hello!
+I'm **Anji Keesari**, an passionate instructor, Cloud Architect, and a full stack developer with expertise in the Microsoft technology stack.
+This website is designed to provide you with easy-to-follow learning materials, tutorials, and valuable insights.
+My goal is to help you in various technologies such as C#, .NET, React JS, Azure Cloud, Microservices, Kubernetes, ArgoCD, Helmcharts, Azure DevOps, and more.

 ## e-Book

 Welcome to my eBook, `Build & Deploy Microservices on Kubernetes using ArgoCD & Helm`.
 In this book, I'm going to share my practical knowledge about creating and managing microservices applications in Kubernetes using the latest tools like ArgoCD and Helm.